 Torrey Newhart

 Torrey Newhart is a jazz keyboardist from Bend, Oregon.
 Newhart began his career in music at age 15, performing gigs at local venues and stages including Bebop Biscotti Coffee House, where he got his start performing regularly in front of live audiences.
 In 2014, he graduated from the University of Oregon with a Masters Degree in Music and was awarded "Most Outstanding Performer In Jazz Studies" the same year.
-Newhart performs well over 125 shows, annually, in many configurations.
-He has recorded and released records with Tony Glausi, Joshua Hettwer, the Mastrogiovanni Ska Project, Jack Radsliff, Jessika Smith, Inner Limits, Michael Radliff, Paul Krueger, The Long Shots and Kevin McDonald in addition to his own albums Obsidian Animals / Sound In-Sight (2016) and Marmara (2013).
+Newhart performs well over a hundred shows, annually, with regional musicians in many configurations.
+He has recorded and/or released music with Mhondoro, Inner Limits, Jim Olsen, Idit Shner, Jack Radsliff, Brian McWhorter, Steve Vacchi, Tony Glausi’s Funk Nonet, Joshua Hettwer, Mastrogiovanni Ska Project, Tony Glausi, Jessika Smith, Michael Radliff, Paul Krueger, The Long Shots and Kevin McDonald in addition to his own albums Marmara and Sound In-Sight, a double-LP vinyl released in 2016 under the band name Obsidian Animals.

 Todd Sickafoose